 This is the type of power- the only type of power- that nurtures our souls, that heals our wounds and fills us back up, undoing the damage that we have collectively incurred.
 Fear, aggression, victimization- all weapons that have drained our essence leading us toward self-destruction instead of the brilliant future that waits within reach.

 But how can we find our power when so many of us remain trapped in darkness?
 Like a riddle, the answer is hidden in our false assumption, a fundamental error that is exquisitely simple yet profound.
 To find our power we cannot start with our supervisors, titles or salaries, or any other label or thing that is given to us or put upon us.
 For looking to others for our power is the surest way to never find or keep it.

 The type of power we seek is neither ephemeral nor uncertain.
-Its permanence and strength comes from a sense of clarity and purpose tied to our own talents, mission, and what we uniquely bring to the world.
+Its permanence and strength derive from a sense of clarity and purpose tied to our own talents, mission, and what we uniquely bring to the world.
 To find it we must go deep, getting personal, moving well beyond our degrees, titles, and jobs that are externally bequeathed.
 We must delve into the very core of our experiences, insights and realizations, allowing ourselves to think, feel, and know.

 And then we need to make things happen- big things, important things, things that matter.
 And we need to do it together, supporting one another, and celebrating and reflecting on our impacts, creating more spaces and opportunities to shine and help others shine, creating a world that values and leverages talent toward the greatest good.